 Sierra de Grazalema Natural Park in Cadiz has a plethora of hiking routes, but few are as popular as Rio Majaceite from El Bosque to Benamahoma.
 Passing waterfalls, hidden waterholes, crisscrossing the river on small bridges, makes this a fairytale hike.

 The accessibility to this easy river walk makes it the perfect family or beginner hike.
+It’s even a good choice for a first walking date.
 The downside is that it’s not allowed to swim there.
 Unfortunately, many people infringe on the rules.
 Rangers are constantly trying to keep people from doing so, but it’s an impossible job.

 I’m afraid they’ll eventually close the whole trail as they’ve done with so many others where park rules haven’t been overheld.
 After all, the restrictions are there to protect the environment, so please do your part and respect this.